-The Collection @ FCMoD
+The Collections at FCMoD

-The Fort Collins Museum collections hold approximately 38,000 objects, collected since the museum’s inception in 1941.
-The Fort Collins Museum collections are both specific, in that they focus on the Fort Collins area and Cache La Poudre Valley; and broad, in that they consist of a wide variety of materials and types of objects — everything from massive seed sorting machines to delicate human hair jewelry, from stone tools dating back thousands of years to yard signs from the most recent local elections.
+The Fort Collins Museum of Discovery collections hold approximately 38,000 objects, collected since the museum’s inception in 1941.
+The Fort Collins Museum of Discovery collections are both specific, in that they focus on the Fort Collins area and Cache La Poudre Valley; and broad, in that they consist of a wide variety of materials and types of objects — everything from massive seed sorting machines to delicate human hair jewelry, from stone tools dating back thousands of years to yard signs from the most recent local elections.

-Most prominent among the Museum’s collections are the stone objects shaped by some of our area’s earliest people, which include many hundreds of artifacts collected at the famous Folsom-era Lindenmeier site, located just north of Fort Collins, as well as earlier objects representing the Clovis cultural complex.
+Most prominent among the museum’s collections are the stone objects shaped by some of our area’s earliest people, which include many hundreds of artifacts collected at the famous Folsom-era Lindenmeier site, located just north of Fort Collins, as well as earlier objects representing the Clovis cultural complex.
 These collections are utilized by archaeological researchers from throughout the world, and consulted by Native American groups and individuals with ties to our region.
 Historians interested in life at Camp Collins find the diaries and log books maintained by individuals stationed there of special interest.
 Researchers often consult the Museum’s locally focused historic clothing and textile collections as well.
 Household and personal artifacts dating from the mid-19th century to the present make up the bulk of the Museum’s collection, and offer researchers intimate insights into the lives of local residents.

 Only a small percentage of the Museum’s Collections are on display at any one time.
 Objects which are not on display are cared for in one of our storage areas and are available for supervised, on-site research use.
 Anyone wishing to conduct research on any aspect of these collections can make an appointment to do so by calling Collections Curator Linda Moore at 416-2784 or emailing her at email@example.com.